Mar 19, 2026

 Veterans & Military Affairs

 The Veterans & Military Affairs Office assists qualified veterans and other eligible students in acquiring and using educational benefits from the Department of Veterans Affairs.
-Benefit programs include GI Bill® Active Duty GI Bills® Selected Reserve, Survivors’ and Dependents’ Educational Assistance (DEA) Program, Veteran Readiness and Employment, and Post 9/11 GI Bill®.
+Benefit programs include GI Bill® Active Duty, GI Bill® Selected Reserve, Survivors’ and Dependents’ Educational Assistance (DEA) Program, Veteran Readiness and Employment, and Post 9/11 GI Bill®.

 Visit our Veteran and Military Affairs page.